 Several Oregon businesses offer specialized training and job coaching services to people with disabilities.
 Besides helping disabled workers find and keep jobs, these services can reduce company costs associated with new hires.
 To find out more about the benefits of hiring workers with disabilities, visit:

-the Oregon Rehabilitation Association,
+the Oregon Resource Association,

 the Employment First policy of the Oregon Department of Human Services, and